millerms/CranburyChiropractic/_pages/services.md

 <ul class="services-index">
   <li class="reveal reveal--up">
     <a href="{{ '/services/neurologic-approach/' | relative_url }}"><strong>Neurologic Approach</strong></a><br>
-    Aligns sensory input (eyes, inner ear, joints) with motor control so movements feel clearer and steadier.
+    A practical brain–body lens: align sensory input (eyes, inner ear, joints) with motor control so movement feels clearer and steadier.
   </li>

   <li class="reveal reveal--up">
     <a href="{{ '/services/balance-stability/' | relative_url }}"><strong>Balance & Stability</strong></a><br>
-    Targeted balance work with a computerized tracker and an easy‑to‑read risk‑of‑fall style score.
+    Targeted balance work with simple drills and a computerized tracker that gives an easy‑to‑read risk‑of‑fall style score.
   </li>

   <li class="reveal reveal--up">
-    <a href="{{ '/services/full-spine-extremities/' | relative_url }}"><strong>Full-Spine & Extremities</strong></a><br>
+    <a href="{{ '/services/full-spine-extremities/' | relative_url }}"><strong>Full‑Spine & Extremities</strong></a><br>
-    Precise, joint‑specific adjustments for the spine and limbs—paired with simple exercises when helpful.
+    Precise, joint‑specific adjustments for the spine and limbs—paired with straightforward exercises when helpful.
   </li>

   <li class="reveal reveal--up">
     <a href="{{ '/services/laser-therapy/' | relative_url }}"><strong>Cold Laser Therapy (Class III)</strong></a><br>
-    Gentle photobiomodulation that may calm irritation and support tissue recovery; used alongside active care.
+    Class III photobiomodulation used <em>selectively</em> to help calm irritation and support recovery—always alongside an active plan.
   </li>

   <li class="reveal reveal--up">
     <a href="{{ '/services/shockwave-therapy-eswt/' | relative_url }}"><strong>Shockwave Therapy (ESWT)</strong></a><br>
-    Pulsed acoustic energy that prompts a local repair signal—often helpful for stubborn tendon or fascia spots.
+    Pulsed acoustic energy that prompts a local repair signal—best supported for plantar fasciitis and mid‑portion Achilles; paired with a simple loading plan.
   </li>

   <li class="reveal reveal--up">
     <a href="{{ '/services/diversified-technique/' | relative_url }}"><strong>Diversified Technique</strong></a><br>
-    A widely used, hands‑on approach with precise, joint‑specific adjustments when they fit your goals and exam.
+    A widely used, hands‑on method for precise, joint‑specific adjustments—often integrated within Full‑Spine care when it fits your exam and goals.
   </li>
 </ul>

 ---

 ## Not sure where to start?
-- If you’re not sure which service fits best, we can help.
-Our **Neurologic Approach** page explains how we find your limiter and shape care.
-If steadiness is your main concern, jump straight to **Balance & Stability**.
+- Start with the **Neurologic Approach** to see how we map your limiter and shape care.
-- If you’re looking for adjustments or soft-tissue work, check out **Full-Spine & Extremities**.
-For persistent spots, see **Shockwave Therapy (ESWT)** or **Cold Laser Therapy**.
+- If steadiness is the main concern, go to **Balance & Stability**.
+If you’re after joint work, see **Full‑Spine & Extremities**.
-- If you have any questions or need assistance, don’t hesitate to reach out.
+- For persistent tendon/fascia spots, compare **Shockwave (ESWT)** and **Cold Laser (Class III)**—we’ll help you choose what fits your case and goals.
 {: .reveal .reveal--up }

 ---